Exclusive: U.S. trial of AstraZeneca COVID-19 vaccine may resume this week - sources

-CHICAGO/WASHINGTON (Reuters) - AstraZeneca Plc's AZN.L COVID-19 vaccine trial in the United States is expected to resume as early as this week after the U.S. Food and Drug Administration completed its review of a serious illness, four sources told Reuters.
+CHICAGO/WASHINGTON (Reuters) - AstraZeneca Plc's AZN.L COVID-19 vaccine trial in the United States is expected to resume as early as this week after the U.S. Food and Drug Administration completed its review of a serious illness in a study participant, four sources told Reuters.

 AstraZeneca’s large, late-stage U.S. trial has been on hold since Sept.
 6, after a participant in the company’s UK trial fell ill with what was suspected to be a rare spinal inflammatory disorder called transverse myelitis.